 The controversy with regards to IPC Section 309

-- The argument put forth for the support of this is that human life is not just of value to not just the individual but to that state which protects and values it as well.
-However, this premise of comparing human life with the property of state was not taken to very well and was regarded as pathetic and value-based which cannot demarcate monetary value to the life of a human being.
+- The argument put forth for the support of this is that human life is not just of value to the individual but to that state which protects and values it as well.
+However, this premise of comparing human life with the property of state was not taken to very well and was regarded as pathetic.

 The Mental Healthcare Act, 2017